EOSIO/welcome/docs/07_tools/02_eosio-helm/tutorial.md

 You can create, add, and remove chart repositories locally or to a remote endpoint.
 A helm repository is where you can collect and share charts remotely, similar to the Linux DPKG, APT, or RPM package managers, but for Kubernetes packages.

-Perform any of the following steps to manage our EOSIO Helm repository:
+Perform any of the following steps to manage EOSIO Helm repositories:

 * To list all Helm repositories (local or remote):